Bill Of The Month: A Plan For Affordable Gender-Confirmation Surgery Goes Awry

 The procedure, in which the patient's penile and scrotal tissue is used to create a vagina, generally takes about two to four hours and requires a short inpatient stay, according to Dr. Madeline Deutsch, the medical director for transgender care at the University of California, San Francisco.

 Candidates for the procedure must live for at least one year in their identified gender role and undergo at least one year of hormone therapy, Deutsch said.
-Preparation also includes laser hair removal.
+Preparation also includes permanent hair removal.

 What gives: Though gender dysphoria is relatively uncommon, many of the billing and insurance issues Vetens encountered are typical for patients planning major surgery.
 Much of her stress and frustration arose from the vast difference between online price estimates ($19,000-$25,000), the hospital's billed price to the insurer ($91,850) and what it was willing to accept as an upfront cash payment ($20,080).